 We are sure you will find at our school an exciting and challenging place that will allow you to grow as a person and achieve your goals.

 The History of Brazilian Jiu-Jitsu

 Take the journey into the Gracie family and where it all started…

 In the last days of the 19th century, some Jiu-Jitsu masters emigrated from Japan to other continents, teaching the martial arts, as well as competing in fights and competitions.
-Esai Maeda Koma, also known as “Conde Koma,” was one such master.
-After traveling with a troupe, which fought in various countries in Europe and the Americas, Koma arrived in Brazil in 1915, and settled in Belem do Para the next year, where he met a man named Gastao Gracie.
-The father of eight children,among them five boys and three girls, Gastao became a Jiu-Jitsu enthusiast and brought his oldest son, Carlos, to learn to fight from the Japanese master.
+Mitsuyo Maeda Koma, also known as “Conde Koma,” was one such master.
+Maeda was one of the top students of Jigoro Kano, the founder of what is now known as judo, and traveled the world demonstrating jiu-jitsu and fighting all comers.
+Koma arrived in Brazil in 1915, settling in Belem do Para the next year, where he met a man named Gastao Gracie, who at the time owned a circus in Belem where Maeda’s troupe performed.
+The father of eight children, among them five boys and three girls, Gastao became a Jiu-Jitsu enthusiast and brought his oldest son, Carlos, to learn to fight from the Japanese master.